It’s been a long time coming. And it has been a dream of mine to start a......

-Born in South Africa, 2x Olympic Swimmer – Michelle Weber competes in the open waters, specializing in the 10km event.
-Michelle’s passion and dedication has kept her on the South African Elite Squad for the last ten years where she’s competed at numerous World Championships, defended 16 national titles in the 5km and 10km open water events, claimed gold at the Junior World Championships and won 4 CANA African Games titles.
+Born in South Africa, 2x Olympic Open Water Swimmer – Michelle Weber competes in the open waters, specializing in the 10km event.
+Michelle’s passion and dedication has kept her on the South African Elite Squad for the last ten years where she’s competed at numerous World Championships, defended 17 national titles in the 5km and 10km open water events, claimed gold at the Junior World Championships, won 4 CANA African Games titles and swam across the English Channel in a new South African Female record time.

 Currently based in South Africa’s culinary capital – Franschhoek.
 Michelle comes from a close-knit family where she’s the second oldest of four siblings.